sook-tusk/qualadmin/README.md

 ## README

-Repository for "Methodological advancements on the use of administrative data in Official Statistics - User Manual".
+Repository for "Quality Indicators for Administrative Data1 User Manual For R Package on GitHub - User Manual".

+Funded by the Grant: ‘Methodological Advancements on the Use of Administrative Data in Official Statistics’ ESRC (ES/V005456/1).

 ## A Brief Introduction

-Using administrative data in Official Statistics needs caution due to the uncertainly surrounding the quality of the administrative data.
+Using administrative data in Official Statistics needs caution due to the uncertainty surrounding the quality of the administrative data.
 This manual guides you through implementing R code files to obtain quality measures of the target administrative data.
 The quality measures consist of two elements: distance metrics and